 Prior to WMG, Stu held posts at several major record labels, including serving as EVP of Rock Music for Columbia Records, EVP of Island Records, and VP of Promotion for Epic Records.
 He began his music industry career in 1988 at TVT Records, following which he became Director Promotion at Relativity Records.
 Stu holds a BA degree from Princeton University.

-Mike CarenPresident, Worldwide A&RWarner Music GroupnothingMike CarenPresident, Worldwide A&RWarner Music Group
+Mike CarenCreative OfficerWarner Music GroupnothingMike CarenCreative OfficerWarner Music Group

 Working across Warner Music’s legendary labels, such as Atlantic, Elektra, and Warner Bros.
 Records, as well as its international affiliates, Mike provides wide-ranging creative leadership and support to the company’s artist development activities.
-His responsibilities include discovering new artists, nurturing existing signings, and working closely with the company’s A&R executives around the world.
+He serves as an advisor to the company's global A&R team, while discovering new artists and nurturing existing signings.

-Previously, Mike was Executive Vice President, A&R, Atlantic Records.
+Previously, Mike was President, Worldwide A&R, Warner Music Group, and before that, Executive Vice President, A&R, Atlantic Records.
 In the last decade alone, he has been responsible for signing more than fifteen artists that have released Gold and Platinum-selling records, including Trey Songz, T.I., Flo Rida, and B.o.B.
 Mike has also produced records for Kanye West, Jennifer Lopez, David Guetta, Cobra Starship, Jem, and Asher Roth.
 Mike began his career with WMG at Atlantic in 1995, at the label's Big Beat imprint, following roles at SRC/Loud Records and Ruthless Records.

-John EspositoPresident & CEOWarner Music NashvillenothingJohn EspositoPresident & CEOWarner Music Nashville
+John EspositoChairman & CEOWarner Music NashvillenothingJohn EspositoChairman & CEOWarner Music Nashville

-John Esposito is President & CEO of Warner Music Nashville, where he oversees the company’s country music division – including Warner Bros.
-Nashville and Atlantic Nashville – as well as Word Entertainment, WMG’s Christian Music division.
+John Esposito is Chairman & CEO of Warner Music Nashville, where he oversees the company’s country music division – including Warner Bros.
+Nashville and Atlantic Nashville.
 John, who has held this post since 2009, was previously President and CEO of WEA Corp., WMG’s sales and marketing division, while also overseeing Alternative Distribution Alliance (ADA) and Independent Label Group (ILG).

 John joined WMG in 2002 from The Island Def Jam Music Group (IDJ) where, as General Manager/Executive Vice President, he managed the company’s day-to-day operational activities.
 Prior to IDJ, John held a variety of executive positions at PolyGram, Inc. Before joining PolyGram, from 1993 to 1994, he was the chief operating officer of music and movies at The Wiz retail chain.
 From 1986 to 1993, John was Regional Vice President of Mitsubishi Electronics America, where he managed the sales and operations staff.